danvet/danvet.github.io/_posts/2016-01-14-vt-switching-with-atomic-modeset.md

 blogger_orig_url: http://blog.ffwll.ch/2016/01/vt-switching-with-atomic-modeset.html
 ---

 First the title is a slight lie, this really is about compositor switching and not necessarily about using Linux VTs for that.
 But I hope that the title draws in the right folks and tempts them to read this.
-Since with atomic there's a bit a problem if you want to switch between different compositors - maybe you have X running and hack on wayland-mutter, or kwin and mutter or just a DE and a login manager&nbsp; - and expect it to not end up in a modern arts project like <a href="https://twitter.com/__damien__/status/676741658940186625">this</a>.
+Since with atomic there's a bit a problem if you want to switch between different compositors - maybe you have X running and hack on wayland-mutter, or kwin and mutter or just a DE and a login manager&nbsp; - and expect it to not end up in a modern arts project like [this](https://twitter.com/__damien__/status/676741658940186625).

 <!--more-->